nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - - -
 # Session 4
 ## 19 Oct.
 1864
-- The party procures a basic row boat for their travels down river.
+- The party procures a basic poll boat for their travels down river.
 - They travel east to the end of Kagan's Neck, where they again see the heavy drag marks Erastis had found leading down to the river.
 - They continue along the merged Vein River/River Romul until the rivers split again.
 At the divide, the party sees a solitary hill.
 They decide this must be the "Isaac's Knob/Twin River Rise" noted on the Syndicate map recovered from the Eckleson house.
 - Exploring along the shore of the southern branch of River Romul, the party finds a natural landing with heavy drag marks leading up away from shore that match those they found on Kagan's Neck.